EMHASS Development

 export ALT="4807.8"

-docker build -t emhass/docker --build-arg build_version=addon-local .
+docker build -t emhass/test --build-arg build_version=addon-local .

-docker run -it -p 5000:5000 --name emhass-container -e EMHASS_KEY -e EMHASS_URL -e TIME_ZONE -e LAT -e LON -e ALT emhass/docker
+docker run -it -p 5000:5000 --name emhass-test -e EMHASS_KEY -e EMHASS_URL -e TIME_ZONE -e LAT -e LON -e ALT emhass/test

 Example Docker testing pipeline